-The divestment of our two largest power generation assets and our Canadian E&P assets, as well as our Exploration and Production business becoming a joint venture has led to a 96% decrease in total water withdrawals.
-This can mainly be attributed to a reduced demand for cooling water.
-As a result, water is an increasingly non-material risk for our business.
+As we continue to divest our more water intensive upstream activities (power stations and gas production) and focus on the low water intensity customer facing businesses, water is becoming an increasingly non-material risk for our business.
 For a company our size and within our sector, we consume a relatively small amount of water and do not operate water-intensive activities in water-stressed areas.
 Moreover, using the World Resources Institute definitions, the vast majority of water we withdraw is used, rather than consumed, as it is returned to the same water catchment area within the same cycle period while ensuring minimal changes to the water's characteristics.

-Most of our water-related risks and opportunities lie within our power generation and Exploration and Production businesses, where cooling and process water represent 99% of the total water we withdraw.
+Most of our water-related risks and opportunities lie within our Power Generation and Exploration and Production businesses, where cooling and produced water represent 98% of the total water we withdraw.
 Due to the nature of these withdrawals the risk and opportunities relating to water are not considered to have a substantial impact on our business, operations or revenue.